-For most cities, biking and walking infrastructure is the lowest risk, highest returning transportation investment that can be made.
+For most cities, biking and walking infrastructure is the lowest-risk, highest-returning transportation investment that can be made.

 A bike is the cheapest and easiest way to expand the range an individual can easily travel.
-A bike is a near-universal technology that is time-tested and difficult to improve upon.
+A bike is a near-universal technology that is time tested and difficult to improve upon.

-Where traffic speeds exceed a safe neighborhood speed (greater than 20 mph), separated infrastructure must be provided for biking to be safe.
+Where traffic speeds exceed a safe neighborhood speed (greater than 20 mph), separate infrastructure must be provided for biking to be safe.
 Where traffic speeds are low (less than 20 mph), it is possible, using great care, to build safe biking infrastructure where people ride in the flow of traffic.